EPFL-Center-for-Imaging/mousetumornet/documentation/data_requirements.md

 ## Image orientation

-The image axis order (ZYX, XYZ...) should not matter.
-We integrated random flipping, mirroring, and image transpose operations as augmentations during training.
+The image axis order (ZYX, XYZ...) does not matter.
+We integrated random flipping, mirroring, and image transpose operations as augmentations during training, hence the model is capable of handling these variations.

-## Automatic evaluation of the input data integrity
+## (Optional) Automatic evaluation of the input data integrity

 Is that possible?